 - Candidates must be at least 16 years old by the time of admission.

 - A minimum of five credits, including English Language and Mathematics, in relevant O-Level subjects (WAEC, NECO, GCE, or NABTEB).
-Awaiting results are also acceptable.
+Awaiting results is also acceptable.

 - Both Nigerian and international candidates can apply.